FailAcademy/learning/wdp-vancouver/_slides/week-03/03-sass.md

 # How to Compile Sass

-Let's create a Gulp task to compile Sass for our project.
-Here's an example of a basic Gulp task for compiling Sass:
+Let's create a Gulp task to compile Sass for our project:

 ```js
 var sass = require("gulp-sass"),